Since then, a lot has changed.

 Recently, Waste Dive contacted policymakers in every U.S. state and most of them said the same thing: we need to address the contamination problem.
 That’s why governments at every level are taking a back-to-basics approach to recycling.
 The hope is that by simplifying recycling and standardizing what’s accepted, municipalities will be able to turn out a better, more salable product.

 But cities need support.
-Thankfully, there are plenty of tools out there designed to help governments of all sizes better communicate recycling best practices with residents.
+Thankfully, there are plenty of tools out there designed to help governments of all sizes better communicate recycling best practices to residents.
 In our next installment, we’ll look at some of them and see whether they might be a fit for you.

 If you’re interested in learning more about us, feel free to click the button below, and we'll show you how we're helping communities of all sizes deal with today's shifting recycling landscape.